-The Progress of the Music: The Accents of the Hebrew Bible
+The Progression of the Music: The Accents of the Hebrew Bible

 A detailed reference guide to the accents of the Hebrew text of Scripture and how this relates to cantillation.

 Author: D. Robert MacDonald

 How can a person who reads no Hebrew get closer to the text and feel of the Hebrew scriptures?